Quaternionic families of Heegner points and $p$-adic $L$-functions: Abstract

 \section{Abstract}

 Following up a previous article of the authors which studies the interpolation of certain anticyclotomic $p$-adic $L$-functions associated to quaternionic modular forms in a Hida family, we extend the work of F. Castella on the interpolation and specialization of big Heegner points to the quaternionic setting.
 We prove an explicit reciprocity law relating the big $p$-adic $L$-function to the big Heegner points in this quaternionic setting.
+We deduce arithmetic results for the Selmer group of Hida's Big Galois representation and its specialization over a quadratic imaginary field satisfying a relaxed Heegner hypothesis.

 \subjclass[2010]{}

 \keywords{$p$-adic modular forms, Shimura curves, Heegner points}